 How interval training can help you run faster

 Interval training helps you run faster by improving your cardiovascular fitness, VO2 max, and lactate threshold.

-The workouts increase your body’s ability to transport and use oxygen, which means your body can learn how to run faster for longer.
+The workouts increase your body’s ability to transport and use oxygen, which means your body can learn how to run faster and for much longer.

 Intervals also help you become more efficient with your energy usage, which can help you run faster at any distance.